This guide provides information to all those involved in the delivery of the Care to Learn scheme in the 2018 to 2019 academic year.

 - foundation HE courses where they are followed at an FE institution, for example, a BTEC diploma

-The following are not eligible for Care to Learn:
+The following study programmes are not eligible for C2L:

 - privately funded education, for example, at an independent school or other institution where students are required to pay tuition fees

 - voluntary work that is not a required part of an agreed study programme

 - apprenticeships, because apprentices are paid by their employer